Registration and Enrollment

 Visit Student Financial Services for information tuition, fees, bills and financial aid.

-NOTE: completed forms may be submitted to the Registrar’s Office using any of the following methods: delivered in person, faxed, mailed, or e-mailed to email@example.com as a PDF attachment.
+NOTE: completed/approved/signed forms are submitted to the Registrar’s Office via email to email@example.com as a PDF attachment.

 Unless otherwise noted, all registrar forms are Adobe fillable PDFs.

-Before filling out a PDF, please save the document to your computer; save the completed form before attaching to an email.
+Before filling out a PDF, please download the document to your computer.
+Fill in the information and save the completed form to your computer before attaching to an email.

 Online forms will require your PSU User Credentials.